Mouse DPI Sensitivity Converter

 How do I keep my aim the same when changing DPI?

-To keep your aim consistent, you want to preserve your eDPI.
-Multiply your current DPI by your current sensitivity to get eDPI, then divide by your new DPI to find the new sensitivity.
-The converter automates this so you only need to enter your current DPI, current sensitivity, and new DPI.
+Preserve your eDPI.
+Multiply your current DPI by your current sensitivity to get eDPI, then divide by the new DPI to find the matched sensitivity.
+That keeps the combined effect of hardware DPI and software sensitivity as consistent as possible.

 Does DPI affect aim accuracy?